HoneyChat HoneyChat

 How do I add an AI bot on Telegram?

-Search for the bot's username in Telegram's search bar and tap Start.
+Search for the bot's username in Telegram's search bar (start with @), tap the bot, hit Start.
 No sign-up, no app download, no account creation needed.
-You can start chatting immediately.
+For mini-app style bots like HoneyChat, tapping Start opens an in-Telegram interface.
+For chat-only bots like VoicyBot or Jadve AI Chat, you just start typing.

 Can Telegram AI bots send voice messages and photos?